Maggie Unverzagt Goddard

 My writing has been published in Women & Performance, The Journal of Popular Culture, and Fwd: Museums.
 I have presented on my research at the American Studies Association, Association for the Study of the Arts of the Present, College Art Association, National Council on Public History, National Women’s Studies Association, and the North Eastern Public Humanities Consortium.
 I received the William E. Brigman Award from The Journal of Popular Culture and the Graduate Student Conference Paper Prize from the Association for the Study of the Arts of the Present.

-At Brown, I served as a graduate fellow with the John Nicholas Brown Center for Public Humanities and Cultural Heritage and the Spatial Structures in the Social Sciences Initiative.
-I also held the Curatorial Proctorship at the David Winton Bell Gallery and the 21st-Century PhD Proctorship at the Cogut Institute for the Humanities.
-I was a research and teaching assistant for undergraduate courses in the Departments of American Studies and Ethnic Studies and designed and taught the courses “Objects as Texts: Materializing Race, Gender, and Sexuality,” “Power and the Production of History,” and “Missing: Museums, Memorials, & Gentrification.”
+At Brown, I served as an Interdisciplinary Opportunity Fellow at the John Nicholas Brown Center for Public Humanities and Cultural Heritage and as an S4 Fellow at the Spatial Structures in the Social Sciences Initiative.
+I also held the Curatorial Proctorship at the David Winton Bell Gallery and the 21st-Century PhD Proctorship at the Cogut Institute for the Humanities, and I organized the Archival Aesthetics Mellon Workshop Group.
+I was a research and teaching assistant for undergraduate courses in the Departments of American Studies and Ethnic Studies and designed and teach the courses “Objects as Texts: Materializing Race, Gender, and Sexuality,” “Power and the Production of History,” and “Missing: Museums, Memorials, & Gentrification.”
 I also work as a Graduate Associate at the Writing Center and with the Mellon Mays Undergraduate Fellowship program, and I collaboratively coordinate the Royce Fellowship program at the Swearer Center, which supports a cohort of students in carrying out independent community-engaged research projects.